If you’re starting an LLC in Texas, the business entity formation process is one of the first and most important hurdles. This step can beterribly ...

 Of course, starting a real estate business isn’t as easy as getting out of bed.
 You’ll need to educate yourself about the market and obtain a real estate agent’s license.
 You’ll need to familiarize yourself with all of the relevant online tools and information to keep you updated on market trends, and find a local broker to partner with.
-Finally, you’ll need to set up a website and successfully market your home buying and selling abilities in order to stand out in a crowded marketplace.
+Finally, you’ll need to set up a website and successfully market your abilities in order to stand out in a crowded marketplace.

 All that done, you’ll be ready to start building your real estate empire.

-11. Hardware Store
+17. Hardware Store

-12. Food Trailer
+18. Food Trailer

 19. Coffee Cart

-14. Beauty Supply
+20. Beauty Supply

-15. Gutter Cleaning
+21. Gutter Cleaning

-There are many ways to start a gutter cleaning business.
-You’ll need some money upfront for buying cleaning supplies and tools.
+To start, you’ll need some money upfront for buying cleaning supplies and tools.
 Before you launch your business, though, research the market and see what other gutter cleaning services providers are offering and what their rates are.
 You can differentiate your business by offering services using environment-friendly cleaning products and automated solutions.

 22. Nail Salon

 Whichever route you choose, if you really nail it you could be a major success, as the industry expects steady growth in the years ahead.

-17. Daycare Center
+23. Daycare Center

 Do you love spending time with young children?
 If so, a daycare business could be the perfect venture for you.
 Busy parents often need childcare services while at work, so you would be providing a crucial service while spending your day with toddlers.